DataBiosphere/terra-drs-hub/README.md

 timeUpdated
 ```

-By default, the response will include
+If no `fields` are specified in the request, the response will include the following `fields` by default:
 ```text
 bucket
 contentType